pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 `
 ```

-Properties and options:
+Properties:
 - SubscribeKey
   - Type: string
   - Default: n/a
   - Description: Subscribe key from the Admin Portal.
+Required.
 - PublishKey
   - Type: string
   - Default: None
-  - Description: Publish key from the Admin Portal (required if publishing).
+  - Description: Publish key from the Admin Portal.
+Required if publishing.
 - SecretKey
   - Type: string
   - Default: None
-  - Description: Secret key (required for modifying or revealing access permissions).
+  - Description: Secret key, required only for modifying or revealing access permissions.
 - SetUserId
   - Type: UserId
   - Default: n/a
   - Description: userId to use.
-The UserId object takes String as an argument.
-Set a unique identifier for the user or device.
-UTF-8 string up to 92 alphanumeric characters.
-Required to connect.
+UserId takes String as an argument.
+Must be a unique, UTF-8 string up to 92 alphanumeric characters.
+Required to connect; without it the client won’t connect.
 - AuthKey
   - Type: string
   - Default: None
-  - Description: If Access Manager is used, client includes this AuthKey in restricted requests.
+  - Description: If Access Manager is used, this AuthKey is sent with restricted requests.
 - Secure
   - Type: bool
   - Default: True